-WHITE RUST/OXIDATION: White rust on bare galvalume metal is the result of zinc oxidation in the absence of oxygen.
+WHITE RUST/OXIDATION: White rust on bare galvanized metal will oxidize when installed outside.
+It is the result of zinc oxidation in the absence of oxygen.
 This occurs in coil or bundles of sheet metal that are nested and absorb moisture from humidity in the air or direct rainfall.
 The oxidation appears as a white chalky build-up on the surface of the metal.
 This can be stopped by applying a vinegar solution or light oil, such as WD-40.